PowerShell/PowerShell/docs/cmdlet-example/visual-studio-simple-example.md

 1. Build solution (F6); The `Output` window will print the location of generated cmdlet DLL:
   ![StdImage5](./Images/Std5.png)

-1. Now cmdlet can be run on systems supported by PowerShell Standard; for example:
+1. Now cmdlet can be run on systems supported by PowerShell Standard;
+  For example:
   On PowerShell Core on Windows:
 ![StdImage61](./Images/Std61.png)
 On PowerShell Core on Linux: